hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/intro.md

 last national level project to use the standard protocol described in the _Guide to monitoring beach litter_ or any other comparable method.
 <br></br>

-_There were 385 samples from 143 locations in 77 different municipalities._
+_Map of survey locations.
+Locations grouped by survey area.
+April 2020 - May 2021_
 :::{image} end_of_sampling_iqaasl/resources/maps/opening_map.jpeg
 :alt: Map of IQAASL locations
 :class: bg-primary mb-1
 :width: 1200px
 :align: center
 :::

-*Map of survey locations.
-Locations grouped by survey area.
-April 2020 - May 2021*
+_There were 385 samples from 143 locations in 77 different municipalities._

-The median survey result was 158 pieces per 100 meters (p/100m), with a 95% confidence interval of 137p/100m - 188/p100m.
+The median survey result was 158 pieces per 100 meters (p/100m), with a 95% confidence interval (CI) of 137p/100m - 188/p100m.
 This represents 54,713 recorded objects or
-$\approx$ 306kg of trash including 96kg of plastic.
-The total linear distance surveyed was approximately 20 km or a surface area of 9 hectares.
+$\approx$ 306kg of trash including $\approx$ 96kg of plastic.
+The total linear distance surveyed was $\approx$ 20 km or a surface area of 9 hectares.
 The study was focussed on lakes, 331/385 samples come from 11 lakes.
 Both Geneva and Zurich are included putting the total municipal population with a stake in this report at 1.7 million.

 See the section [_All Survey areas_](allsurveys) for complete details.